 13 For you have delivered me from death and my feet from stumbling, that I may walk before God in the light of life.

 The first thing David does is to make an appeal to God’s mercy.
 He places himself before the judge of the universe as one that is willing to accept his verdict because David knows that God alone has absolute power.
-He states his case before God: (1. men hotly pursue me 2. they attach me 3.
-They slander me) because of their pride.
-They have twisted David’s words, they are plotting against him, they lurk about him and watch his steps.
+He states his case before God: (1. men hotly pursue me 2. they attach me 3. they slander me) because of their pride.
+They have twisted David’s words, they are plotting against him, they are lurking about him and are watching his steps.

 After this appeal for mercy, David states to God “In God, whose word I praise, in God I trust; I will not be afraid.
 What can mortal man do to me?”
 David praises God’s word and trust in his judgment and at the same time, David does not fear man.
 Why?
 Because Samuel had anointed him king of Israel and God had not changed this.
 Sometimes we seem to forget God’s promises that he has made.
 We seem to forget that he will never leave us or forsake us.
 We seem to forget my daughter Alex’s favorite verse Romans 8:28 “And we know that to them that love God all things work together for good, even to them that are called according to his purpose.”
 So, remember and trust in God’s promises in times of trouble.
 The second thing to remember is not to fear man.

 Next, we see the results of David’s prayer “Then my enemies will turn back when I call for help.
 By this I will know that God is for me”.
 I love I John 5:14-15 where one of the five evidences of Christ in you is this: “And this is the boldness which we have toward him, that, if we ask anything according to his will, he hears us: and if we know that he hears us whatsoever we ask, we know that we have the petitions which we have asked.”
 Yes, God does answer our prayers, he protects us along the way and the true believer can also repeat what David states in verse thirteen of this psalm.
 However, we must also understand from these verses that answer prayer is in accordance to His will.
-As we grow in Christ we must realize to that God wants to transform the innermost part of us.
-Events happen either every day in our life that will bring us closer or farther from the transformation that God wants to happen in our life.
+As we grow in Christ we must realize that the working of events in our life is for the purpose of God transforming the innermost part of us to be more Christ-like.
+Events happen every day in our life that will bring us closer or farther from the transformation that God wants to happen in our life.
 If we stay in the Word and walk in His way, then these events will bring us closer to the transformation that God desires for us and we will see answer prayer in our life.

 As we read this psalm, we can also compare it to the life that Christ lived during his ministry on the earth.
 For as David the anointed king to take Saul’s place was pursued and hunted so was Christ the promise Messiah from God pursued and hunted.
 During Saul’s reign David was the rejected King just as Christ was during his ministry on this earth was the rejected Messiah.
 Just as David became King after Saul’s death, so will Christ become King of Kings when he returns to the earth.
 Are you looking forward to that Day?